Marjorie Harris Carr: Education and early career

-Carr graduated from Fort Myers high school in 1932, and enrolled in Florida State University (which at the time was the Florida State College for Women).
+Carr graduated from Fort Myers Senior High School in 1932, and enrolled in Florida State University (which at the time was the Florida State College for Women).
 Her studies included biology, ecology, botany, ornithology, and bacteriology.
 In 1936, she received a Bachelor of Science degree in zoology from Florida State University.

 Denied admission or funding to graduate programs in zoology and ornithology at Cornell University and the University of North Carolina due to her gender, Carr took a position as the nation's first female wildlife technician at the U.S. Fish and Wildlife Service Welaka National Fish Hatchery.
 In 1937, she took a position as laboratory technician and field collector at the Bass Zoological Lab in Englewood, Florida.
 In 1939, Carr was admitted to a graduate program in zoology at the University of Florida.
 At the time, UF was still officially an all-male institution, but Carr was able to leverage her husband's reputation within the biology department to obtain admission.

 In 1942, she earned a Master of Science degree in zoology from the University of Florida.
 Her thesis work was entitled "The Breeding Habits, Embryology and Larval Development of the Large-mouthed Black Bass in Florida with Notes on the Feeding Habits of the Fry" and was later published in the scientific journal Proceedings of the New England Zoology Club.
+She published "Notes on the Breeding Habits of the Eastern Stumpknocker Lepomis punctatus punctatus (Cuvier)" in the Quarterly Journal of the Florida Academy of Sciences in 1946.

 From 1945 until 1949, Carr and her family lived in Honduras, where she explored the rainforest daily with her husband, Archie Carr.
-Marjorie completed thousands of scientific bird skins and later published her research on the birds of Honduras, including "Notes on the Breeding Habits of the Eastern Stumpknocker Lepomis Punctatus Punctatus (Cuvier)" in the Quarterly Journal of the Florida Academy of Sciences in 1946, “The San Geronimo Swift in Honduras” in the Wilson Bulletin in 1951, and "Notes on the Birds of Honduras for the Years 1945-1949, with Special Reference to the Yeguare River Valley, Department of Francisco Morazan” in Ceiba in 1995.
+Marjorie completed thousands of scientific bird skins and later published her research on the birds of Honduras, including "The San Geronimo Swift in Honduras" in the Wilson Bulletin in 1951, and "Notes on the Birds of Honduras for the Years 1945-1949, with Special Reference to the Yeguare River Valley, Department of Francisco Morazan" in Ceiba in 1995.